 The FPL is so understated that many government and nonprofit agencies use multiples of the FPL to determine eligibility for assistance programs.
 While other alternative measures have been established, none comprehensively measure the number of households that are struggling in each county in a state.
 The ALICE research fills that void.

-The ALICE Household Survival Budget is the bare minimum cost of household basics necessary to live and work in the modern economy.
+The ALICE Household Survival Budget is the bare minimum cost of household basics necessary to live and work in the current economy.
 These basic budget items include housing, child care, food, transportation, health care, and technology, plus taxes and a contingency fund (miscellaneous) equal to 10% of the household budget.
 The budget is calculated separately for each county and for different household types and is updated as costs and household needs change over time.
 For comparison to a budget that provides stability to a household over time, the Project also reports the ALICE Household Stability Budget, which provides an estimate of slightly higher standards than the Household Survival Budget, including a 10% savings category.

 The ALICE Senior Survival Budget adjusts the Survival Budget to reflect reduced spending on food, as seniors eat less than younger adults; reduced spending on transportation, as seniors travel fewer miles for work and family responsibilities; and because seniors have increased health needs, the Senior Budget reflects increased spending on health care, which outpaces the benefits offered by Medicare.